imhicihu/IMHICIHU-Digital-Repository/README.md

 ### What is this repository for? ###

 * Quick summary
-    - Digital repository of digitial assets
+    - Digital repository of digital assets
 * Version 1.01

 ### How do I get set up? ###